 City driving skills take a long time to acquire.
-Spend as much time as possible driving in many circumstances with your teen.
-This should include driving at night and in inclement weather.
+Spend as much time as possible driving in many circumstances with your teen, such as at night and in inclement weather.
 Plan trips to less familiar places where you might not normally travel.